-JeM Leader Shahid Latif’s Close Associate Succumbs To Bullet Injuries
+JeM leader Shahid Latif’s close associate succumbs to bullet injuries

 The assailants after committing the crime managed to flee on motorcycles, it says.

-Police officer Wasim Ahmad said on Thursday that it was a ”target killing” as the main target of the killers was Latif whom they shot at point blank.
+Police officer Wasim Ahmad told PTI on Thursday that it was a “target killing” as the main target of the killers was Latif whom they shot at point blank.

 “Three separate investigation teams have been formed on the direction of the Punjab police chief to probe into the matter,” he said, adding that police have recorded the statements of the people present in the mosque during the gun attack.